-Failure to pay rent is one of the most common reasons a tenant can be evicted in Virginia.
+Failure to pay rent is one of the most common reasons landlords in Virginia evict tenants.
 After a tenant fails to pay rent on time, a landlord can begin eviction proceedings against the tenant.

-The landlord and the tenant can agree to different terms regarding the rent due dates, such as a grace period, but the agreement must be put in writing in the lease.
+The landlord and the tenant can agree to different terms regarding the rent due dates, such as a grace period, but the agreement must be put in writing.
 The landlord and the tenant are then required to follow the terms of the lease.

 The landlord's first step in the eviction process is to give the tenant a five-day notice to pay or quit.
 As long as the landlord and tenant did not agree to a grace period in the lease, the landlord can give the tenant the notice to pay or quit the day after rent is due.
 After receiving the notice to pay or quit, the tenant will have five days to either pay rent or move out of the rental unit.
-The five days includes weekends and holidays.
-If the tenant does not move out of the rental unit or pay rent, the landlord’s next step is to file an eviction lawsuit with the court (see Va.
-Code Ann. § 55-225).
+Although the computation of the five days includes Saturdays, Sundays, and legal holidays, if the last day falls on one of these days, the landlord will have to wait until the next day that is not a Saturday, Sunday, or legal holiday to file the suit (Va.
+Code Ann. § 1-210).
+If the tenant does not move out of the rental unit or pay rent, the landlord's next step is to file an eviction lawsuit with the court.
+(Va.
+Code Ann. § 55.1-1245F.)

 To be valid, the five-day notice to pay or quit must be written, and it must include the following information: